Slins-23/flutter-guitar-tuner/README.md

 I took that as an opportunity to program my first mobile application, specifically an android application at the moment, and learn Flutter/Dart in the process, which is something I have had in my mind for a couple of months.

-* I made some changes to Flutter's default widget "stepper.dart" at /flutter/packages/flutter/lib/src/material/stepper.dart - If you want to rebuild the code you will need to replace the original file with the one found in this repository, at this repository: "intricacies/flutter-widgets/stepper.dart"
+* I made some changes to Flutter's default widget "stepper.dart" at /flutter/packages/flutter/lib/src/material/stepper.dart - If you want to rebuild the app, you will need to replace the original file with the one found in this repository, at this folder: "intricacies/flutter-widgets/stepper.dart"

 ## Features